GeoNode/geonode-summit-2016/logistics/index.md

 00148 Roma
 ```

-The most convenient and cost-effective way to reach WFP is via train; however, **Taxi** or **Uber Black** are both options.  **UberX** is not available in Rome.
+The most convenient and cost-effective way to reach WFP is via train; however, **Taxi** or **UberBLACK** are both options.  **UberX** is not available in Rome.
 In the morning, trains run every **15 minutes**.
 Take the train to **MURATELLA** station.
 If you are catching the train at **ROMA TRASTEVERE** station, the train should arrive on Platform 5 ("Binario 5" in Italian).
 If you are catching the train at **ROMA OSTIENSE**, the train should arrive at platform 12.
 Once you get off the train at **MURATELLA**, then exit toward the business park.
 Walk to the right along the street parallel to the train tracks.
 You should see a pathway to WFP (with a sign) that will take you to WFP.

 **FAO**